 Vinai is named for the refugee camp in Thailand where Chef Vang’s parents met and where he was born, Ban Vinai.
 After toying around with different names, he settled on one that he felt could carry both the history and future of Hmong cuisine.
 “For a lot of people who had just escaped Laos, Vinai was a symbol of hope,” Vang explains.

-Now, on the verge of opening his own space, it feels like all of Minnesota is invited to celebrate Chef Vang’s long-anticipated, hope-filled homecoming, and it’s clear he wants Minnesotans to feel the love.
+Now, as Chef Vang is poised to open his own space, it feels like all of Minnesota is invited to celebrate his long-anticipated, hope-filled homecoming, and it’s clear he wants Minnesotans to feel the love.

 Telling Cultural Stories Across Generations & Geographies